 We specialize in coaching players aged four through twelve, however older players are welcome to come join the fun too.
 The youngest players will enjoy unique playing opportunities and continuous attention from our coaches, while the oldest players will polish their skill sets in preparation for school and club play.

-• Lunch and Snack (Kids are active and eat more than usual- pack a big lunch!)
+• Morning Snack & if staying for all day a Lunch (Kids are active and eat more than usual- pack a big lunch!)

 • Snack for AfterCare (if your child attends )

 • Cleats and/or athletic shoes (cleats are not required.
 Some kids do not want to wear cleats all day)